3/31/25

 -

-…and we pray for comfort and peace to all those who mourn.
-God of love,
+… and be a comfort to those who mourn.
+God of love.

 The Peace